Spectrum analyzer: FFT overlapping

 Minimizing distortion of information is important in all spectrum analyzers.
 The FFT process applies windowing techniques to improve the output spectrum due to producing less side lobes.
 The effect of windowing may also reduce the level of a signal where it is captured on the boundary between one FFT and the next.
 For this reason FFT's in a Realtime spectrum analyzer are overlapped.
 Overlapping rate is approximately 80%.
 An analyzer that utilises a 1024-point FFT process will re-use approximately 819 samples from the previous FFT process.

 Minimum signal detection time

 This is related to the sampling rate of the analyser and the FFT rate.
 It is also important for the realtime spectrum analyzer to give good level accuracy.

 Example: for an analyser with 40 MHz of realtime bandwidth (the maximum RF span that can be processed in realtime) approximately 50 Msample/second (complex) are needed.
 If the spectrum analyzer produces 250 000 FFT/s an FFT calculation is produced every 4 μs.
-For a 1024 point FFT a full spectrum is produced 1024 x (1/50 x 10^{6}), approximately every 20 μs.
+For a 1024 point FFT a full spectrum is produced 1024 × (1/50 × 10^{6}), approximately every 20 μs.
 This also gives us our overlap rate of 80% (20 μs − 4 μs) / 20 μs = 80%.